Sidings-Media/DC-Model-Railway-Controller/boards/README.md

 # The Boards
-Please note that the designs here may not be up to date.
-Please visit the [EasyEda Website](https://easyeda.com/Sidings-Media/).
-All the designs to do with this project will be prefixed with ```Model Railway Control System:```.
+We have now switched to kicad as our circuit design software.
+This means that all designs here are up to date.
+If creating a new design please use the pageLayout file.